 Prof. Brian Manuel

 Dean of Students

 Chief John Dauzat

 Coordinator of Health Services

-A complete description of LC’s grievance procedure can be found in the LC Student Handbook.
+A complete description of LCU’s grievance procedure can be found in the LCU Student Handbook.